Intermittent fasting. (IF)

 Before I begin. lets have a little reminder about how all weight loss works.

-Intermittent Fasting is a tool that can help us arrive at that weekly calorie deficit.
+Intermittent Fasting is simply a tool that can help us arrive at that weekly calorie deficit.

 Prefer to watch?

 Let’s look at twin sisters Fiona and Tracy (same height, weight, age etc)

 Tracy and Fiona both burn 2000 calories per day or 14000 calories per week if you want to look at it as a weekly total.

 **You can get a rough estimate of how many calories you burn each day HERE

 They need to consume 2000 calories per day (14000 per week) in order to maintain weight.
 Technical term for this is calorie balance.